ponder-sh/ponder/.changeset/hip-geckos-glow.md

 "@ponder/core": patch
 ---

-Fixed a bug where reorg would occasionally cause the process to exit.
+Fixed a bug where reorgs would occasionally cause the process to exit.